nerdtronik/auto-versioning/README.md

     #
     # Default: true
     create-tag: ""

+    # Create GitHub release tag on finish with only the major version (vX)
+    #
+    # Default: true
+    create-major-tag: ""

+    # Create GitHub latest release tag on finish
+    #
+    # Default: true
+    create-latest-tag: ""

     # Prerelease info to add at the end of the version tag
     # This is added as a suffix as '-prerelease-tag'